 Write a letter

 When you’ve established your Santa parameters, get into the spirit by suggesting your children write him a letter.
 It can be one of the most exciting moments for them in the build-up to the big day.
 They could share their Christmas present wish-lists, or just tell him about their festive plans.
-The Royal Mail has a special service where every child who writes to Father Christmas before Friday 10 December will receive a letter in response.
+The Royal Mail has a special service where every child who writes to Father Christmas before Thursday 30 November 2023 will receive a letter in response.
 Last-minute like us, and missed that date?
-Why not post your own Santa-inspired reply!
+Why not post your own Santa-inspired reply?
 That can be very useful for managing present expectations…

 Read some Christmas stories